New Financial Reporting Requirements for Pensions

 GASB Statement 24, Accounting and Financial Reporting for Certain Grants and Other Financial Assistance (GASB 24), has long required employers to recognize in their governmental funds any on-behalf contributions to pension plans made by a non- employer contributing entity, such as a state.
 The on-behalf contribution is recognized by debiting pension contribution expenditures and crediting revenue, similarly to how any grant or financial assistance is recognized.

 Longstanding practice in California is that most LEAs have not recognized the state’s on-behalf contributions to CalSTRS or, in the past, the state’s on-behalf contributions to CalPERS.
-In 1996, when GASB 24 took effect, the CDE issued Management Advisory 96-03, Accounting for Pass-Through Grants and On-Behalf Payments.
+In 1996, when GASB 24 took effect, the California Department of Education (CDE) issued Management Advisory 96-03, Accounting for Pass-Through Grants and On-Behalf Payments.
 Management Advisory 96-03 advised LEAs that while CDE understood the intent of GASB 24, the CDE believed it was not necessary for LEAs to recognize the on-behalf revenue and expenditures in their financial statements because the CDE was able to identify the contributions to the pension plans and to fully disclose K–12 education resources statewide without LEAs doing so.

 Aside from the departure from GAAP, this practice hasn’t had serious implications before now.
 However, the new government-wide conversion entries relating to the pension reporting requirements of GASB 68 rely on LEAs having recognized the state’s on-behalf pension contribution in their funds.
 Effectively, GASB 68 is now forcing LEAs to follow the GAAP requirement.
 The guidance in this letter therefore supersedes the guidance in Management Advisory 96-03 relating to accounting for on-behalf payments.